-Changing your billing address
+Changing your tax or billing address

-To change your billing address, follow the steps below:
+To change your tax or billing address, follow the steps below:

-- 1. Log in to the Fastly web interface. - 2.
-From the user menu, select Billing.
-Your account's billing information appears. - 3.
-Click the Tax Address tab and type your tax address information in the fields provided.
+- 1. Log in to the Fastly web interface.

+- 2. From the user menu, select Billing.

+- 3. Click the Tax address link and type the tax address information you use in the fields provided.